-Judicial Law Clerks with little to no experience tend to make between $31820 and $40580 while the more experienced ones make over $70450 per year.
+Judicial Law Clerks with little to no experience tend to make between $33890 and $41740 while the more experienced ones can earn over $70800 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Judicial Law Clerk is to move to a higher paying state like NY.
-Right now, the highest paying states for Judicial Law Clerks are NY, CT, IL, ND and MD.
+One of the easiest ways to increase your salary as a Judicial Law Clerk is to move to a higher paying state like NY.
+Right now, the highest paying states for Judicial Law Clerks are NY, CT, ND, IL and NV.

-3 other factors that can increase your salary as A Judicial Law Clerk is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Judicial Law Clerk is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Judicial Law Clerks what degree they had when they got the job and most of them said they had a PhD followed by First professional degree.
+We asked other Judicial Law Clerks what degree they had when they got the job and most of them said they had a PhD followed by a First Professional Degree.

 Pros and Cons